programminghistorian/ph-submissions/lessons/common-similarity-measures.md

 You can run these distance measures on almost any data set that uses numerical features to describe specific data samples (more on that in a moment).
 For the purposes of this tutorial, you will use a selection of 142 texts, all published in 1666, from the [*EarlyPrint* project](https://earlyprint.org/).
 This project (of which I am a collaborator) has linguistically-annotated and corrected [EEBO-TCP](https://earlyprint.org/intros/intro-to-eebo-tcp.html) texts.

 Begin by [downloading the zipped set of text files]({{ site.baseurl }}/assets/common-similarity-measures/1666_texts.zip).
 These texts were created from the XML files provided by the [*EarlyPrint*](https://earlyprint.org/) project, and they've been converted to plaintext since that is the format readers of this lesson are most likely to be working with.
 If you'd like to know more about how the XML documents were transformed into plaintext, you can consult [this tutorial on the *EarlyPrint* site](https://earlyprint.org/notebooks/ep_xml.html), which explains the *EarlyPrint* XML schema and gives an introduction to working with those files in Python.
-This tutorial deals with a subset of *EarlyPrint* texts that were published in the year 1666.

 You should also [download the metadata CSV]({{ site.baseurl }}/assets/common-similarity-measures/1666_metadata.csv), which you'll use to associate your results with the authors, titles, and subject keywords of the books.
 This CSV was created using the [metadata filtering and download tool](https://earlyprint.org/download/) at *EarlyPrint*.